ecsyjs/ecsy/docs/manual/Architecture.md

 ## System

-Systems are stateless processors of groups of entities.
-Usually each system defines one or more queries of entities and it iterate through these lists per frame.
+Systems are stateless processors of groups of entities.**TODO:Change** Usually each system defines one or more queries of entities and it iterate through these lists per frame.

 ```javascript